Xilillusion/Minecraft-BE-Totem-Maker/README.md

   <img src="https://github.com/user-attachments/assets/1d8567b0-83ba-420d-bf02-86c9a3598e7d" alt="ScreenShot" width="500"/>

-- **It is just a web:** Just run the Python server and open your browser.
+- **Just a web:** Just run the Python server and open your browser.
 Also able to put this on your website
+- **Compatible:** Each pack has its own UUID --multiple packages can be installed.
 - **User-friendly:** Intuitive interface with a simple cropping tool.
 - **Brainless:** Is your image in .png format?
 Does it have a size of 1 by 1?
-We handle these for you.
+We will handle these with you.

 ## Usage